Pilae & arched breakwaters

 Concerning Portus Claudius’ north mole, Nero’s coins might point towards an arched breakwater as the water flow between piers is clearly shown on the right side of the coin.

-One last note on arched breakwaters concerns the “Mosaico parietale con scena di porto” which was found at Palazzo Rospigliosi on the Quirinal Hill in Rome.
-It is supposed to show the Alexandria lighthouse:
+One last note on arched breakwaters concerns the “Mosaico parietale con scena di porto” which was found at Palazzo Rospigliosi on the Quirinal Hill in Rome:

-Mosaic of a port scene found at Palazzo dei Conservatori, Roma (end 2nd – early 3rd c.)
-(Musei Capitolini, N° AC 32360).
+Mosaic of a port scene found at Palazzo dei Conservatori, Roma (end 2nd – early 3rd c.) showing and arched structure and a tower with a wind vane (Musei Capitolini, N° AC 32360, shown here is facsimile at Mus.
+Narbo Via).

 References